Sietsche/gmvault-docker/README.md

 you run this container:

 1. Attach a terminal to your container.
-2. Run this command: `su -c 'gmvault sync -d /data ${GMVAULT_EMAIL_ADDRESS}' gmvault`
+2. Run this command: `su -c 'gmvault sync -d /data ${GMVAULT_EMAIL_ADDRESS} -p --store-passwd' gmvault`
-3. Go to the URL indicated, and copy the token back.
+3. Enter the generated GMail app password.
 4. Once the synchronization process starts, restart the container.